-Your air conditioner removes moisture from the air, but not until the indoor coil gets really cold.
-If you run a dehumidifier and the air conditioner at the same time, the relatively warm air from the dehumidifier passes over the AC's evaporator coil and throws off the dew point.
+Your air conditioner removes moisture from the air, but not until the indoor coil gets cold.
+If you run a dehumidifier and the air conditioner at the same time, the relatively warm air from the dehumidifier passes over the AC’s evaporator coil and throws off the dew point.

-Basically, the evaporator coil might not get cold enough to remove as much humidity as it should.
+The evaporator coil might not get cold enough to remove as much humidity as it should.

 Remember, your AC is your first line of defense against humidity.
 The whole-house dehumidifier is a backup.
-When you prevent the AC from removing as much moisture as it could be removing, the dehumidifier has to work really hard to keep up.
+When you prevent the AC from removing as much moisture as it could be removing, the dehumidifier has to work hard to keep up.